Pool Care 101

 Pool pumps are available in a variety of options and come at corresponding costs — entailing both the initial investment and the cost of operation.
 Be sure to ask which one is best for you to ensure proper pool maintenance.
-In our opinion, purchasing a variable-speed pump is the best investment you can make for your pool because they often require less energy output, saving you money.
-It's also our humble opinion that saving money is never a bad thing.
+In our opinion, purchasing a variable speed pump is the best investment you can make for your pool because they often require less energy output and saving you money, which is never a bad thing!

 Some people believe the filter is the most important piece of pool equipment.
 Because of this, it’s vital to keep it in good condition for proper pool care.

 Since the pool filter is continually removing dirt and debris, it’s recommended to clean or backwash your unit regularly to allow for maximum filtration.
 This is especially important when your pressure gauge rises 8-10 PSI above the normal clean filter pressure.

 DID YOU KNOW?
 There are three types of pool filters — sand, cartridge, and diatomaceous earth.
 Each type has its own unique pros and cons, so if you aren’t sure which filter type is best for your pool and lifestyle, stop by your local Leslie's and let us help you out.

 Make sure to follow a regular filter maintenance program to keep

 Other tools that help with filtration include skimmers and pump baskets.
 You should clean these out weekly — or more frequently, depending on what Mother Nature has to say about it.